Amari Bailey: Professional career

-Charlotte Hornets / Greensboro Swarm (2023–2024)

 Bailey was selected by the Charlotte Hornets in the second round of the 2023 NBA draft with the 41st overall pick.
-On July 14, 2023, he signed a two-way contract with the Hornets.
+On July 14, 2023, he signed a two-way contract with the Hornets, which he said was worth $565,000.
 Playing for the Hornets in the 2023 NBA Summer League, he averaged nine points in 16 minutes per game.
 At 19 years of age, he was the 10th-youngest player in the league.
 On November 17, 2023, he made his G-League debut with the Greensboro Swarm, and scored 26 points.

 Bailey made his NBA debut on November 12, 2023, for the Hornets against the New York Knicks.

-Long Island Nets (2024)

 On September 21, 2024, Bailey signed with the Brooklyn Nets, but was waived on October 19.
 Eight days later, he joined the Long Island Nets.

-Iowa Wolves (2024–2025)

 On December 30, 2024, Bailey was traded to the Iowa Wolves in a three-team trade involving the Stockton Kings with Stockton receiving Chasson Randle from Iowa and Long Island acquiring Drew Timme from Stockton.